How to Get Around Scotland Without a Car

 How to get to the Highlands from Glasgow?

 To venture from Glasgow to the enchanting Highlands, simply board ScotRail’s West Highland Line from Glasgow to Oban, Fort William, or Mallaig.
 This iconic rail route offers spectacular views, passing through scenic landscapes where no roads have ever been built.
-Sit back, relax, and enjoy the journey as you immerse yourself in the beauty of the Scottish Highlands with an included audio tour of the scenery you pass along the way.
+Sit back, relax, and enjoy the journey as you immerse yourself in the beauty of the Scottish Highlands.
+There’s even an included audio tour of the scenery you pass along the way.

 How to get to the Highlands from Edinburgh?